 On the other hand, variable rates mean that the interest percentage can fluctuate and will often increase as the life of the loan progresses.
-You will often start at a low rate but most times you will end up paying higher rates later.
+You will often at a low rate but most times you will end up paying higher rates later.

 Balance Credit Breaks Traditional Loans Schemes